 - Add the 2 "secret" ingredients---the green chiles and powder ranch dressing.
 I always have green chiles in my freezer, so I usually will dice up a pound or so depending on how hot the chile is and how hot I want the soup to be.
 Start with about 1-2 tsp of the ranch.

 - Cook on high for 4 hours.

 Suggested Taco Soup and Stew Garnishes

 To add some extra taste and texture to your stew, add one or more of these ingredients....

 For sprinkling on top of the finished soup:

 - Sour cream

-- Avocados, diced or sliced (a healthy fat)
+- Avocado, diced or sliced (a healthy fat)

 For scooping thick taco stew or munching on the side: